neondatabase/website/content/docs/guides/logical-replication-materialize.md

 CREATE CLUSTER ingest_postgres SIZE = 'medium';
 ```

 Materialize recommends starting with a medium [size](https://materialize.com/docs/sql/create-cluster/#size) replica or larger.
 This helps Materialize quickly process the initial snapshot of the tables in your publication.
-Once the snapshot is finished, you’ll right-size the cluster.
+Once the snapshot is finished, you can right-size the cluster.

 ## Start ingesting data